coppeneur/cv-deep-learning/README.md

 # cv-deep-learning

+## Overview

+This repository contains the code for the assignment 2of the course "Computer Vision".
+Our main pipeline is the `emotion_detection.ipynb` notebook which contains the code for training, evaluating the emotion detection model.
+The src folder contains the main logic and code for the pipeline.
+We have separated the code into different modules for better organization.
+The `vit_transformer.ipynb` notebook contains the code for testing the vit model on the FER2013 dataset.

 ## Emotion Detection Demo

 The `demo.py` script is designed to perform emotion detection on a **video file** or **live webcam** feed using a our chosen model "IntermediateCNN".